Mah Laqa Bai: Poetry

 Mah Laqa was influenced by the literary work of mystic poet Siraj Aurangabadi (1715–1763), and learned poetry from Nawab Mir Alam who later became the Prime Minister of Hyderabad State.
 Her first language was Urdu, and she was also fluent in Arabic, Persian and Bhojpuri languages.
 She was the first woman poet to author a diwan, a complete collection of Urdu ghazals.
 The collection, named Gulzar-e-Mahlaqa, comprises 39 ghazals, and each ghazal consists of 5 couplets.
 The collection was published in 1824 after her death.
 The Diwan e Chanda is a manuscript collection of Mah Laqa's 125 Ghazals, compiled and calligraphed by her in 1798.
 It was signed and gifted to Captain Malcolm on 18 October 1799, during a dance performance at Mir Alam's residence.
 It is now preserved in the British Museum.

 Her pen name was Chanda.
 The Urdu words Bulbul (songbird), Gul (rosebud) and Saqi (one who serves wine) recurred as themes in her ghazals.
-Her popularity in reading poetry made her the first poetess of the region to participate and present her poetries in a mushaira (poetic symposium) which was earlier reserved for men.
+Her popularity in reading poetry made her the first woman poet of the region to participate and present her poetries in a mushaira (poetic symposium) which was earlier reserved for men.
 Along with her poetry, sometimes she sang the songs composed by the Mughal Emperor Muhammad Shah and Sultan of Bijapur Ibrahim Adil Shah II.
 From her Diwan of 39 Ghazal collection, one Ghazal "Hoping to blossom (one day) into a flower" translates as: